FerGubert/google_places_enricher/README.md

 ## 🚀 Run:

-This tool provides two different flows, the flow you want to run must be passed as an argument when executing the main.
+This tool provides three different flows, the flow you want to run must be passed as an argument when executing the main.
 Below are the details of each flow.

 ### Calculate Coordinates